Finitely Dependent Insertion Processes: Shifts of finite type

 \section{Shifts of finite type}

-We turn to the proof of \cref{thm:shiftFinite}. \begin{samepage} \begin{thm*} Consider a loopless shift of finite type for which the insertion algorithm associated to its de Bruijn graph is consistent. \begin{enumerate} \item There is an associated insertion process taking values in $[q]^{\m Z}$ which is almost surely an element of the shift of finite type. \item The associated insertion process is not finitely dependent. \end{enumerate} \end{thm*} \end{samepage} \begin{rmk} The consistency hypothesis is equivalent to the following regularity property of the shift of finite type.
-For any $x_1\in [q]$ and tuple $(y_2,\ldots,y_n)\in [q]^{n-1}$, define the quantity
+We turn to the proof of \cref{thm:shiftFinite}, which states that if the de Bruijn graph of a loopless shift of finite type satisfies property (EC), then the associated insertion process on the shift of finite type is not finitely dependent.